Why the Republican Party Will Come to Regret Rolling Back DACA

 Hard-edged “We won, you lost, get over it!” statements like Sessions’s today are satisfying for true believers in the short run.
 But they often create resistance and reaction that makes them backfire longer term.

 When listening to Sessions’s announcement, I could not help thinking of Pete Wilson, then governor of my home state of California, exulting over the passage of the state’s famous Proposition 187 in 1994.
-Wilson, a Republican, had tied his own re-election campaign to passage of Prop 187, which included a number of tough crackdowns on illegal immigrants.
-It passed; Wilson beat Kathleen Brown—Pat Brown’s daughter, Jerry’s sister—and stayed in office; “we won, you lost, get over it.”
+Wilson, a Republican, had tied his own reelection campaign to passage of Prop 187, which included a number of tough crackdowns on illegal immigrants.
+It passed; Wilson beat Kathleen Brown—Pat Brown’s daughter, Jerry’s sister—and stayed in office; “We won, you lost, get over it.”
 But then, as all chronicles of California politics attest, the “getting over it” involved not simply federal courts staying and eventually throwing out Prop 187 (as improper state interference with federal immigration law) but also the near extinction of the Republican Party as a force in current multi-ethnic California.
 In the nation’s most populous state, Republicans hold no statewide offices at all; make up less than one-third of both the state assembly and the state senate; and hold just over one-quarter of the state’s 53 Congressional seats (14 Republicans, 39 Democrats).
-And this is under a non-gerrymandered, “fair” redistricting plan.
+And this is under a non-gerrymandered, “fair” districting plan.

 Nothing quite that dramatic seems possible for the country as a whole.
 The ethnic balances are different (the U.S. remains majority-white, while in California Latinos and “non-Hispanic whites” are each about 40 percent of the population).
-The power-balance architecture of the Senate and the Electoral College are different, giving rural, mainly whiter areas a larger role in national government.
+The power-balance architecture of the Senate and the Electoral College is different, giving rural, mainly whiter areas a larger role in national government.
 For better and worse, the country won’t look like California any time soon.

 But the spectacle of an exultant Jeff Sessions, celebrating the prospect of deporting hundreds of thousands of people like Ernestor de la Rosa, is one his party will (I believe) look back on and regret.